 Route »Fanout sub-menu.

-Right-click over a placed component in the design workspace then choose the Component Actions » Fanout Component command from the context menu.
+Right-click over a placed component in the design space then choose the Component Actions » Fanout Component command from the context menu.

 Fanout Pads Without Nets - enable this option to fanout pads from the component even if they have no nets assigned to them.
 When this option is disabled, only pads with nets assigned will be fanned out.